dawarich-app/site/docs/tutorials/reverse-geocoding.md

         RAILS_ENV: development
         ...
         APPLICATION_PROTOCOL: http
+        PHOTON_API_HOST: photon.yourdomain.com
+        PHOTON_API_KEY: your_photon_api_key # If you're using Photon API instance for Patreon supporters
-        REVERSE_GEOCODING_ENABLED: true # or false to disable reverse geocoding
+        PHOTON_API_USE_HTTPS: true # or false if you want to use HTTP instead of HTTPS
       logging:
       ...
     dawarich_sidekiq: